special programs - communication department

 In addition, students may enroll in: COMM 4485 Advanced Intercultural Communication.

 This is a web-based, advanced intercultural communication course intended for those studying abroad in a BC internal program.
 Offered by permission only, the course is taught by Prof. Marilyn Matelski.

 The course allows students to study and live the culture concurrently while in their host country, and receive credit for doing so.
 This class fulfills one Elective requirement toward the three Elective requirements for the major.
 A student may still take two courses abroad that can be transferred for elective credit, provided the courses are approved by the Director of Undergraduate Studies, Prof. Christine Caswell.

-Please confer enrollment in COMM 4485 and course logistics with Dr. Matelski, Maloney Hall 542.
+For information regarding enrollment in COMM 4485 and course logistics, please confer with Dr. Matelski, St. Mary's Hall South Room S451.

-For additional Study Abroad program information, see Prof. Christine Caswell, Maloney Hall 515.
+For additional Study Abroad program information, see Prof. Christine Caswell, St. Mary's Hall South Room S375.